-- Get Medical Attention: After a truck accident, you and your passengers might have suffered some severe injuries.
+- Get Medical Attention: After a truck accident, you and your passengers might have suffered severe injuries.
 At this stage, even if you don't see any visible signs of an injury, you should still get medical attention.
 Some injuries like brain damage may go undetected with future disastrous consequences.
-If you don't immediately seek medical care, it might be a bit difficult for your attorney to connect later manifestations of your injury to the accident.
+If you don't immediately seek medical care, your attorney might find it difficult to connect later manifestations of your injury to the accident.

 - Get the Contact Information of the Truck Driver and Any Witnesses: Collecting the full name, phone number, and name of the employer of the truck operator is extremely important because this information will be needed to get claim documents filed with the driver's insurance company.
 Also, get the contact information of any witnesses who saw the collision, and they could wind up testifying in court or being deposed.

 If your truck accident was fully or partially caused by the negligence of the truck operator, you should pursue a truck accident injury claim against the driver and their employer.
 You could be compensated for your harms and losses, including:

 - Compensation for the wages you lost as a result of the accident.
 This involves the time you were away from work receiving treatment.
-Or the times you had to go see a therapist, go for tests, and so on.
+Or the times you had to see a therapist, go for tests, etc.

 - You also get damages for impairments to your earning capacity due to your injuries.

 - You get compensation for the pain and suffering you have to endure due to the crash.

 - Compensation for the changes in lifestyle due to the accident.
 An example of this is your injuries prevent you from engaging in a favorite sporting activity like running, swimming, etc.

-- Punitive damages if the accident was caused by the truck operator's truly shocking or egregious conduct (e.g., the truck operator was high on illegal narcotics and speeding on Interstate 80).
+- Punitive damages if the truck operator caused the accident's truly shocking or egregious conduct (e.g., the truck operator was high on illegal narcotics and speeding on Interstate 80).

 Multiple parties in a truck accident may be held liable for your harms and losses.
 They include:

 - The truck driver